AnonymousPlanet/thgtoa/guide.md

 (In their defense, it should also be noted that Tor is not designed to protect against a Global adversary.
 For more information see <https://svn-archive.torproject.org/svn/projects/design-paper/tor-design.pdf> and specifically, \"Part 3.
 Design goals and assumptions.\".)

+Lastly, do remember that using Tor in itself can already be considered a suspicious activity[^87] and it's use could be considered malicious by some[^88].

 We will later propose a propose a multi-layered approach over a combination of Tor and VPN as well as using public Wi-Fi over a known internet connection.

 Your Crypto transactions:
 -------------------------

-Contrary to popular belief, Crypto transactions (such as Bitcoin and Ethereum) are not anonymous[^87].
-Most crypto currencies can be tracked accurately through various methods[^88].
+Contrary to popular belief, Crypto transactions (such as Bitcoin and Ethereum) are not anonymous[^89].
+Most crypto currencies can be tracked accurately through various methods[^90].

 The main issue is not setting up a random Crypto wallet to receive some currency behind a VPN/Tor address (at this point, the wallet is anonymous).
 The issue is mainly when you want to convert Fiat money (Euros, Dollars, ...) to Crypto and then when you want to cash in your Crypto.
 You'll have few realistic options but to transfer those to an exchange (such as Coinbase/Kraken/Bitstamp/Binance).
-Those exchanges have known wallet addresses and will keep detailed logs (due to KYC[^89] financial regulations) and can then trace back those crypto transactions to you using the financial system.
+Those exchanges have known wallet addresses and will keep detailed logs (due to KYC[^91] financial regulations) and can then trace back those crypto transactions to you using the financial system.

-There are some crypto currencies with privacy in mind like Monero but even those can be de-anonymized to some extent[^90][^91].
+There are some crypto currencies with privacy in mind like Monero but even those can be de-anonymized to some extent[^92][^93].

-Even if you use Mixers or Tumblers (services that specialize in anonymizing crypto currencies by "mixing them"), keep in mind this is only obfuscation and not actual anonymity[^92].
+Even if you use Mixers or Tumblers (services that specialize in anonymizing crypto currencies by "mixing them"), keep in mind this is only obfuscation and not actual anonymity[^94].

 Exploits in your apps:
 ----------------------

 So you're using Tor Browser or Brave Browser with a Tor Tab.
 You could be using those over a VPN for added security.
-But you should keep in mind that there are exploits[^93] (hacks) that could be known by an adversary (but unknown to the App/Browser provider).
+But you should keep in mind that there are exploits[^95] (hacks) that could be known by an adversary (but unknown to the App/Browser provider).
 Such exploits could be used to compromise your system and reveal details to de-anonymize you such as your IP address or other details.

-A real use case of this technique was the Freedom Hosting[^94] case in 2013 where the FBI inserted malware[^95] using a Firefox browser exploit on a Tor website.
+A real use case of this technique was the Freedom Hosting[^96] case in 2013 where the FBI inserted malware[^97] using a Firefox browser exploit on a Tor website.
 This exploit allowed them to reveal details of some users.

 Here are some steps to mitigate this type of attack: